For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Definitions & Guides

 • Pipeline: a sequence of method calls on components.
 Pipelines are used to execute a series of actions in a specific order.
 As of now there's no formal class for a pipeline, it's just a sequence of method calls on components.
 There are two default pipelines implemented in the default agent: propose_action and execute.
-See 🤖 Agentarrow-up-right to learn more.
+See 🤖 Agent to learn more.

 Last updated